shaik1002/biggitlabbomb/doc/user/project/import/cvs.md

 with (`git bisect` for one) which makes for a more productive workflow.
 Migrating to Git/GitLab benefits you:

-- **Shorter learning curve**.
-Git has a big community and a vast number of tutorials to get you started (see our [Git topic](../../../topics/git/index.md)).
+- **Shorter learning curve**, Git has a big community and a vast number of tutorials to get you started (see our [Git topic](../../../topics/git/index.md)).
-- **Integration with modern tools**. migrating to Git and GitLab you can have an open source end-to-end software development platform with built-in version control, issue tracking, code review, CI/CD, and more.
+- **Integration with modern tools**, migrating to Git and GitLab you can have an open source end-to-end software development platform with built-in version control, issue tracking, code review, CI/CD, and more.
 - **Support for many network protocols**.
 Git supports SSH, HTTP/HTTPS and rsync